Heinoushare/Sabacc-Flask/README.md

 application.py uses the following libraries and tools
 #### CS50 Library
+The CS50 library is used to add, update, and read data from the sqlite3 database sabacc.db
 <!---
 - Flask (For handling requests to the web application)
 - Flask-Session (For storing user sessions)